British Rail Mark 3: Ireland

 In 2008, Iarnród Éireann began taking delivery of 22000 Class railcars, which led to withdrawal of all Mark 3 coaches.
 The type's final service was a Dublin-Cork relief train on 21 September 2009.

 Efforts were made to sell the 130 carriages but some were still stored in various locations.
-During 2015 some carriages were refurbished for use on the Grand Hibernian luxury train, which began operating on 30 August 2016 and ceased operating in 2020 due to the COVID-19 pandemic; in 2021 Belmond confirmed the service would not return.
+During 2015 some carriages were refurbished for use on the Grand Hibernian luxury train, which began operating on 30 August 2016 and ceased operating in 2020 due to the COVID-19 pandemic - however, the final cancellation was announced only in 2021.
+A year later the carriages were transported from Ireland, and in the upcoming time redesigned as Belmond's new luxury train Britannic Explorer, which is scheduled to run from July 2025.

 Between 2013 and 2014, most of the Iarnród Éireann Mark 3s were scrapped at Waterford, Dundalk, and Adelaide Depot in Belfast.

 Denmark

 In 1987, ten sleepers were leased to Danish State Railways.
 They returned in November 1998 and placed in store at MoD Kineton.

+Mexico

+In early August 2023, 11 carriages were exported to Mexico, along with three Class 43 power cars, for use on the Tren Interoceánico, a service operating in the Isthmus of Tehuantepec.
+They arrived in early September 2023.

 Switzerland

 In 1994, three sleepers were sold to Swiss bogie manufacturer Schweizerische Industrie Gesellschaft for tilt train testing.